 Most classes and schools usually use poorly formulated materials as the basis of their courses.
 Often they use huge word lists containing many words which you would rarely use.
 This is one reason this course was created.
 If language schools were doing a good job there would be less need for this course.
 In Thailand you would expect to spend a few hundred dollars to attend a course which might teach you a few hundred words.
 If you compare this to what you get with HighSpeedThai, classes seem very expensive.
 As stated in the previous section you will progress a lot faster doing it yourself with HighSpeedThai.

 In school rooms you will often be forced to learn at a rate comfortable to other students.
 This may be too slow or too fast for you.
 This can cause frustration and waste a lot of your time.
 This is another important reason self study with your own high quality materials like HighSpeedThai can allow you to progress at a faster rate than you would in a classroom.

 Another thing to be careful of are classes and products that claim to teach you in the same way that a child learns his first language.
 There is a lot of research out there on this topic.
-The research concludes that the methods required to efficiently learn your secondary language are fundamentally different from the methods a child uses to learn his first language.
+The research concludes that the methods required to efficiently learn your second language is fundamentally different from the methods a child uses to learn his first language.
 As a child you have a parent or caretaker around you all day spoon feeding you the language, you are unlikely to have this luxury as a secondary language learner.
-You as secondary language learner already have an understanding of the concepts of one language, using this allows you to gain an understanding of your secondary language quickly and efficiently.
+You as a secondary language learner already have an understanding of the concepts of one language, leveraging of this allows you to gain an understanding of your secondary language quickly and efficiently.

-To learn the same amount of Thai as you will learn in HighSpeedThai at a language school you will easily spend 10 times the purchase cost of HighSpeedThai and it is more than likely you will learn at a much slower pace.
+To learn all of what you will learn in HighSpeedThai at a language school you would be easily looking at spending 10 times the price of what you will pay for HighSpeedThai.

 Audio Only Programs